International Moving Company to Mexico

 Importing a car to Mexico from the United States is harder than you might think.
 You may have visited Mexico with your car in the past.
 That doesn’t mean that permanently sending your car there will be as easy.
 As we don’t send shipping containers to Mexico, sending a car within a container is not an option.

 Depending upon your origin location, your car will be send to Mexico on a car carrier.
 Sometimes it will be transferred to a different car carrier at the border.

 While it is possible, most people do not choose to drive their cars to Mexico.
 There are liable to be many complications at the border, and most of our clients move to locations that are at least a few days of driving time away, like Mexico City or Cabo.
 As a well experienced Moving Company to Mexico – We do not recommend this method.
 You will have to find your own customs agent at the border, and it is far from simple.

-In either case, you will need to have your vehicle’s title and registration cleared before your move.
+You will need to have your vehicle’s title and registration cleared before your move in either case.
 These need to be sent to SDC International Shipping.
-Once your car arrives in Mexico, you will have to clear it through a Mexican licensing facility where it will be tested for road safety.
+Once your car arrives in Mexico, you will have to clear it through a Mexican licensing facility, where it will be tested for road safety.

 Mexican Customs and Regulations

 Everyone moving to Mexico should visit the Mexican consulate closes to them and fill in the Declaración Certificada de Menaje de Casa form.
 This should be done well before SDC International Shipping’s movers come to your house to pack it for moving.
 Please note that they want to know the exact things being imported.
 It is insufficient to write down “refrigerator.”
 You will need to write down something like “Samsung RF28R6201SR refrigerator”.